We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

-More than Salem and more than Hocus Pocus, The interesting truth about witches in American History will fascinate, and probably disturb you a little. (rightly so) The witch stories of early America are downright frightening, but not for the reasons you might believe.
+More than Salem and more than Hocus Pocus, The interesting truth about witches in American History will fascinate, and probably disturb you a little. (rightly so)

 Witches Before Europeans

 For example, Squant of the Wampanoag was a tiny grandmother whose emotions were tied to the sea.
 Severe storms meant she was arguing with her husband.
-Witch?

-And the witch stories go on.
+And the stories go on.
 They are as rich and varied as the 500 nations that existed here originally.

 READ NATIVE AMERICAN HERITAGE MONTH